sourcegraph/devx-scratch/2022/sg/log.md

 - added one for `sg ci` (https://github.com/sourcegraph/sourcegraph/pull/32857)
 - we don’t have `sg monitoring` yet, and we don’t even know if we will continue using Grafana going forward
 - not much else to add?

+## 2022-03-28

+@jhchabran

+I merged the PR that replace the updates with a download of the prebuilt binary.